BDC Hamburger Icon

 • Functionality: Consider how your team will use the software.
 Functions such as visualization and accessibility between applications will give you a more optimized workflow if that’s something you need.

-• Integrations and compatibility: If your business partners or clients use other types of software, make sure your spreadsheet program is easily accessible to them and/or allows for compatibility between file types.
+• Integrations and compatibility: If your business partners or clients use other types of software, make sure your spreadsheet program is easily accessible to them and allows for compatibility between file types.
 You may also wish to explore software plugins and integrations that make your spreadsheet software more powerful and multifunctional.

-Sean Peek contributed to this article.
+Kimberlee Leonard and Sean Peek contributed to the reporting and writing in this article.
 Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?